"Poor old Peter. In verse 30, he calls Jesus, the Messiah. Three short verses later, Jesus is calling Peter, 'Satan.'"

 Okay, so just how does one lose one's life for Jesus' sake and for the sake of the gospel?
 That, I think, takes a life-time to answer, and is best done in a community of friends seeking the same thing for themselves.
 But at a minimum, it means recognizing that there is no pain-free way to live, and finding our life will mean saying, "No," to false hopes for happiness.

 Verse 38 kind of returns to poor Peter since the opposite of loyalty to someone is being ashamed of them.
-Peter's earlier rebuke of Jesus was breaking his loyalty to Jesus; done openly and in public, such a rebuke would have shamed Jesus.
+Peter's earlier rebuke of Jesus broke his loyalty to Jesus; done openly and in public, such a rebuke would have shamed Jesus.
 Jesus' comments here are not a threat; they are a simple statement of logical consequences.

 There are some significant challenges in this passage for those of us who seek to be faithful / loyal followers of Jesus.
 Especially for those of us in established ministries.